toucansites/website/contents/blog/articles/beta-5-migration-guide/index.md

       default: false
 ```

-Targets can specify their own configruation files, custom input & output directories and the base url.
-We've more or less moved all the command arguments to the target file.
-This feature will allows us to build for different environments.
+Each target has a unique name and can include a default flag to mark it as the default for your project.
+You can also set other options, such as custom configuration files, input and output directories, and base URLs for each target.

+> note: Configuration files will be automatically detected based on your target name (e.g. `config.live.yml`).
+If there is no config file with the target name as a suffix, Toucan will use the default config file named: `config⁠.yml`.

 ## Site yaml updates

-Previously the site.yml file was the place to specify a locale & timezone and the baseUrl, but now we have targets, so these keys are moved away:
+In the past, the `site.yml`⁠ file was used to set the locale, timezone, and baseUrl.
+Now, with the introduction of targets, these settings have been moved out of `site.yml⁠` and are managed in the target and configuration files instead.
+Feel free to remove these keys from your `site.yml` file:

 ```yaml
 # baseUrl: "https://toucansites.com/"